Rio–Antirrio Bridge: Engineering feats

 For these reasons, special design and construction techniques were applied.
 Beneath each pier the seabed was first reinforced and stabilized by driving 200 hollow steel pipes vertically into the ground.
 The pier footings were not buried into the seabed, but rather rest on a bed of gravel meticulously leveled to an even surface (a difficult endeavor at this depth).
 During an earthquake, the piers can move laterally on the sea floor with the gravel bed absorbing the energy.
 The bridge decking is connected to the pylons using jacks and dampers to absorb movement; too rigid a connection would cause the bridge structure to fail in the event of an earthquake and too much lateral leeway would damage the piers.
 There is also provision for the gradual widening of the strait over the lifetime of the bridge.
 Protection from the effect of high winds on the decking is provided by the use of aerodynamic spoiler-like fairing and on the cables by the use of spiral Scruton strakes.

 The bridge received the 2006 Outstanding Structure Award from the International Association for Bridge and Structural Engineering.
 In 2006 the bridge was featured in an episode of Megastructures on the National Geographic Channel.
 In 2011 the bridge returned to TV in an episode of Richard Hammond's Engineering Connections.
 In 2015, construction of the bridge was chronicled in the first episode of the Science Channel series Impossible Engineering.

 Trouble with cable links

 On 28 January 2005, six months after the opening of the bridge, one of the cable links of the bridge snapped from the top of the M1 pylon and came crashing down on the deck.
 Traffic was immediately halted.
-The first investigation claimed that a fire had broken out on the top of the M1 pylon, after a lightning strike to one of the cables.
+The investigation found that a fire had broken out on the top of the M1 pylon after a lightning strike to one of the cables.
 The cable was immediately restored and the bridge reopened.